jdunca/jdunca.github.io/_posts/2023-07-13-legislative-changes-scrape.md

   select(text, name) |> #select just the text and the file name pwalk(~ write_lines(x = .x, file = .y)) #along the text variable (.x), write the text to a file named according to the name variable (.y)
 ```
-> Your working directory needs to have a sub-directory called 'corpus' for this code to run.
+> You need to create a sub-directory called 'corpus' within the working directory for this code to run.
 {: .prompt-warning }

 # Conclusion